SAP-archive/teched2021-ANA260/exercises/Section 2 - Linked Analysis and Input Controls/README.md

 ![img13](https://user-images.githubusercontent.com/92877810/138147809-e3528f2d-b68c-425a-a234-a51a58ef376a.png)

-Changing the Product Input Control applies a filter to all charts and tables on the page.
+🚩Changing the Product Input Control applies a filter to all charts and tables on the page.
 Now all our charts only include data for products in Clothing or Footwear.
 However, this behavior may be different from what we want.
 If we only want to change a few charts on the dashboard in response to the input control, we can do this by adding scope to our Page Filter.
 This is done via Linked Analysis.

 ![img14](https://user-images.githubusercontent.com/92877810/138148606-f81f9d89-41e2-498a-88b7-f7532f801636.png)